 3.9.6 Other Requirements Applicable to Lots in the JC District- No Zoning Permit may be issued for Land Development in the J/C District unless the Land Development meets the following requirements:

-a) Parking Requirements - Parking Supply-In this district, the residential parking requirement shall be based on the number of bedrooms per dwelling unit.
-The spaces required shall only serve to calculate overall supply and shall not be assigned to specific dwellings.

-Bedrooms: parking spaces required

-Efficiency (0) 1

-1 Bedroom 1.5

-2 Bedroom 2

-3 Bedroom 2.5

-4 Bedroom 3

-Spaces shall increase by 0.5 spaces per additional bedroom.
+a) Parking Requirements -

+i.
+The residential parking requirement shall be 1 parking space per dwelling unit.

+ii.
+All commercial parking requirements shall follow the requirements as set forth in section 6.1.

+iii.
+In addition to the required commercial parking spaces, 10 parking spaces shall be provided for “public parking,’ and so marked, which spaces may be used by tenant overflow or tenant guest vehicles, customers of lot JC0013, or for any other short term parking needs.

-All other parking supply requirements shall follow the requirements as set forth in section 6.1.
-Bicycle parking racks shall be required within the parking areas, and lots shall be required to provide safe and convenient bicycle access as per section 6.1.6
+iv.
+Bicycle parking racks shall be required within the parking areas, and lots shall be required to provide safe and convenient bicycle access as per section 6.1.6.

 b) Loading Space Requirements – Off-Road or Highway loading requirements shall be regulated as provided in Section 6.1.